Unemployed at 40, 45, 50

 (14) Avoid alcohol or drugs.
 You are at a fragile point in your spirit.
 Alcohol will depress your spirit and make it harder to move into a new life, and drugs will twist your lifestyle quickly out of balance.

 (16) Volunteer to help out at various places.
-Just connecting with others will create new options and help keep you connected to life.
+Just connecting with others will shift your perspective, create new options and help keep you connected to life.

-(17) Don’t hide from friends or other.
+(17) Don’t hide from friends or others.
 Push to be part of your community.

 (18) Don’t live to fear.
 Unemployment stirs up fear, and that fear undercuts everything you do.
 This is a day by day process.
 Whenever you feel fear: then go exercise, then reach out to be in community or volunteer.
 Part of the process is learning again how to be on your own.
 Fear only undercuts your nature.